cameron314/readerwriterqueue/README.md

 ## Use

-Simply drop the readerwriterqueue.h and atomicops.h files into your source code and include them :-) A modern compiler is required (MSVC2010+, GCC 4.7+, ICC 13+, or any C++11 compliant compiler should work).
+Simply drop the readerwriterqueue.h (or readerwritercircularbuffer.h) and atomicops.h files into your source code and include them :-)
+A modern compiler is required (MSVC2010+, GCC 4.7+, ICC 13+, or any C++11 compliant compiler should work).

 Note: If you're using GCC, you really do need GCC 4.7 or above -- [4.6 has a bug][gcc46bug] that prevents the atomic fence primitives